opendocsg/slw-judgments-backfill/2015_SGHC_172/report.md

 _Land_ – _interest in land_ – _tenancy in common_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 67 of 2015 was allowed in part by the Court of Appeal on 19 May 2016.
-See [2016] SGCA 30.]
+See <span class="citation">[2016] SGCA 30</span>.]

 1 July 2015